wikedev/hackaton-infojobs-assistant/README.md

 # Use Infojobs on your professional lifecycle
-Welcome to the infojobs assistant repository!
-This assistant is to offer tools and resources to continue growing professionally.

 Once Infojobs has served its purpose of finding employment, the user's activity is significantly reduced.
 And this assistant helps you in all working lifecycle

 ##  Objectives